 If you’re a bit of a dirt bag at heart, this is the outdoors capital for you.
 Bozeman is proud to be both a proper working town and Montana’s adventure capital, and is packed with climbers, hikers and skiers all year round.
 Home to several large outdoor companies, as well as a growing tech scene, the city's historic downtown marries an old-fashioned rancher vibe with a new wave of hipster brewpubs.

 If the centre of Bozeman is brilliant, leaving town is even better – the city sits just north of the enormous Yellowstone National Park in the Rockies, and local ski resorts Bridger Bowl and Big Sky are within easy spitting distance.
-Both are big mountains, offering incredible backcountry access, but neither attract the big crowds you find in Colorado, or the resorts around Lake Tahoe.
+Both are big mountains, offering incredible backcountry terrain access, but neither attract the big crowds you find in your typical, large Colorado ski resort, or the ski towns around Lake Tahoe.
 In fact, the locals like to joke that the only short skiing lines in Montana are the ones for the lifts.